Pregnancy After Tubal Ligation – Is It Possible?

 - Loss of blood in large quantities

-- Death if left untreated
+- Death, if left untreated

-Who is at Risk of Ectopic Pregnancy?
+Who Is Most at the Risk of an Ectopic Pregnancy?

-- Using fertility medications or treatments
+- If she has taken fertility medications or treatments

-Tubal Ligation Reversal
+1. Tubal Ligation Reversal

 The procedure to restore fertility after a woman has undergone tubal ligation is known as tubal ligation reversal.
 During this procedure, the blocked portions of the fallopian tubes are reconnected to the fallopian tubes again.
 This can help the eggs to move into the fallopian tubes and meet up with the sperms that have travelled up too.
 When the fallopian tubes are least damaged the chances of success are higher.